Interested in this course? Book now for Open Day to find out more

-Improve your professional practice to progress your career as an educator, trainer, mentor or senior leader.
+Improve your professional practice to progress your career as an educator, trainer, mentor or leader.

-Duration Two or three years part-time (to include the completion of the PG Certificate in Coaching & Mentoring)How to apply for this course
+Duration Two years part-time, or or three years part-time to include the PG Certificate in Coaching & Mentoring

-Our MA Education - Coaching, Mentoring and Leadership is designed to support individuals across a wide range of sectors who hold coaching, mentoring and/or leadership roles and responsibilities.
-It attracts an interdisciplinary cohort from sectors such as education, military, health, public services and business.
+MA Education in Coaching, Mentoring and Leadership is designed to support individuals across a wide range of sectors who hold coaching, mentoring and/or leadership roles and responsibilities.
+It attracts an interdisciplinary class from sectors such as education, military, health, public services and business.

 The course ethos is informed, first and foremost, by a renowned student-centred approach focusing on developing and enhancing professionals’ practice and specific subject expertise through a critical and reflective action research methodology.